notmuch/notmuch/docs/source/index.rst

 :License: This module is covered under the GNU GPL v3 (or later).

 This page contains the main API overview of cnotmuch |release|.
-More information on specific topics can be found on the following pages: (none here yet)

 Notmuch can be imported as::